 Margin positions vary from broker to broker, however, TD Ameritrade and NinjaTrader offer attractive margin deals.

 Choosing A Broker

-This is one of the most important investments you will make.
+This is one of the most important investments you will make – It goes beyond: “Where can I trade futures?“.
 Most intraday traders will want a discount broker, offering you greater autonomy and lower fees.
-What should you look for from a futures broker then?
+What else should you look for from a futures broker then?

 - Fees – Opt for a broker with a competitive and transparent fee structure.
 With frequent trading, commission fees soon pile up, so make sure they won’t eat into all of your profit.
 It’s also worth noting whether they have any additional costs, such as withdrawal and penalty fees.

 - Customer support – If you have a problem you need a remedy fast.
 Every second could cost you money.
 So, check reviews to make sure they offer reliable and fast customer service.
 Some brokers will offer 24/7 support, via calls and online chat, in a number of languages.
 In addition, they should be able to give you information on futures day trading hours, including on presidents day, plus New Year’s Day and Labor Day futures trading hours.